Hexavalent Chromium Exposure: Welding Stainless Steel Dangers and How to Protect Workers

 - Digestive System: Ingestion can lead to stomach ulcers and disruptions in gastrointestinal function.

-- Dermatological Effects: Direct skin contact with CR(VI) may cause skin ulcers and allergic contact dermatitis.
+- Dermatological Effects: Direct skin contact with Cr(VI) may cause skin ulcers and allergic contact dermatitis.

 - Cancer Risk: Hex chrome is a well-known carcinogen and has been linked to several forms of cancer.
 Welders inhaling hex chrome fume are at heightened risk of lung cancer.
 Hexavalent chromium has also been linked to nasal and sinus cancer and stomach cancer.